3dem/emhub/docs/developer_guide/workers.rst

     .. image:: https://github.com/3dem/emhub/wiki/images/emhub_new_session_testFILLED.png
        :width: 100%

-After creating the Session, two tasks will be generated: *monitor* and *otf_test*.
+After creating the session, two tasks will be generated: "monitor" and "otf_test".
-The first one will instruct the worker to "monitor" the input folder and sent back info about the number of files, images and overall folder size.
-The second one will launch the OTF workflow with Scipion.
-Following you can see the related session pages.
+The "monitor" task will instruct the worker to monitor the input folder and provide information about the number of files, images, and overall folder size.
+The "otf_test" task will launch the OTF workflow with Scipion.
+Below, you can find the related session pages.

 .. tab:: Session Info page